-Sunburst Bay Aquatic Center, opening June 18, is designed to support interests of toddlers to seniors.
+Sunburst Bay Aquatic Center, is designed to support interests of toddlers to seniors.
 It will be located at Cary-Grove Park as a second phase that compliments the already existing playground, football fields, and soccer fields.
 Cary-Grove Park is located next to Cary-Grove High School on Three Oaks Road and First Street.

 - Zero depth entry leisure pool